Hamilton Fish III: Later life

-On December 8, 1941, Fish volunteered for Army service, "preferably with colored troops," to avenge the attack on Pearl Harbor.
-At age 53, he did not have an opportunity to volunteer, and continued to serve in Congress.

-Fish was one of the witnesses who appeared in the 1981 Warren Beatty film Reds, which depicts the life of journalist John Reed and his experiences during Russia's 1917 October Revolution, which led to the creation of a communist state in Russia and the Soviet Union.
+Fish was one of the witnesses portrayed in the 1981 Warren Beatty film Reds, which depicts the life of journalist John Reed and his experiences during Russia's 1917 October Revolution, which led to the creation of a communist state in Russia and the Soviet Union.
 As part of producing the film, the crew interviewed in the 1970s several individuals who had witnessed the events of 1917.
 The interviews were used throughout the film to describe places and events and to bridge transitions between the scenes.

+Fish endorsed Conservative Party nominee James L. Buckley in the 1970 United States Senate election in New York.

-In his autobiography, Fish would accuse the United Nations of being a means for Franklin Roosevelt to "become president of the entire world."
+In his 1991 memoirs, Fish would accuse the United Nations of being a means for Franklin Roosevelt to "become president of the entire world."
 In addition, Fish would express support for NATO, United States invasions of Panama and Grenada, and the 1990 Gulf War, while criticizing the Vietnam War.
 Harshly critical of American support for France against Southeast Asian independence movements, Fish would describe John Foster Dulles as the “worst Secretary of State in American history.”
-An epilogue to the memoir notes that Fish’s third of four wives filed for divorce soon after Christmas of 1984, when the 96 year old former Representative had refused to buy his wife gifts, in addition to attempting to house poultry on her property.